OpenAiTx/OpenAiTx/projects/mswnlz/edu-knowlege/README-en.md

 # Sponsorship Statement
-This project is powered by the "Open Source Project Free VPS Program" from [ZMTO](https://console.vtexs.com/?affid=12967).
+This project is powered by [ZMTO](https://console.vtexs.com/?affid=12967) "Free VPS for Open Source Projects" program.
-Thanks to ZMTO for supporting the open source community!
+Thank you ZMTO for supporting the open source community!

 ---------------